Coastal Public Access and Risk Grants program 2020-21

 Given the range of risks that are inherent in a dynamic coastal environment, this program aims to support a strategic and balanced approach to risk management along the Victorian coast.

 Who can apply?

-Appointed coastal Crown land managers in the state of Victoria can apply for grants of up to $150,000.
+Appointed coastal Crown land managers in the State of Victoria can apply, including Parks Victoria, local councils and committees of management.

-For detailed program information, including funding criteria and contact details, please read the Funding Guidelines:
+For detailed program information, including funding criteria and contact details, please read the application guidelines:

 The following Frequently Asked Questions (FAQ) may also assist: